 If you’re a normal human being, you most likely enjoy having breakfast food for dinner.
 There’s something comforting about eating breakfast food for dinner that you just can’t place your finger on.
-Best part is that it’s super easy to make.
+The best part is that it’s super easy to make.

 Easy to dress up too, you can cook your eggs scrambled or sunny side up, or even in an omelette.
 If you’re going the omelette way, this is a great time to add more ingredients.
 You’re bulking, let’s add in some fattier cuts of meat like honey ham or delicious breakfast sausage.